ltdsword/petproject1-ltdsword-solo/README.md

     - Data saving using Firebase Database.
     - The color of your friend also changes based on the money he/she owns you.

+7. Chat with AI  (New):
+   - By version 0.4, you can interact with our AI-powered assistant, which can help you in selecting the place to go or retrieve some information about your friend.

 Thank you for reading till this.
 Hope you enjoy using my app. <br/>
 Since this is my first project about Android development, errors or bugs are unavoidable.